 Dear Collaborators,

-the target after producing several low B-class flares since the
+NOAA 12795 was the source of several low B-class flares since the last

 See http://www.SolarMonitor.org for images and